modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 As explained earlier, Julia's [model of distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/) is similar to its model of multi-threading.
 The complications and caveats to this that we highlight come from the fact that data is not shared between worker processes.

-Additional worker processes can be added with `addprocs`.
+Additional worker processes can be added with `addprocs`, the number of which can be queried with `nworkers`.
 These can run on local threads or remote machines (via [SSH](https://en.wikipedia.org/wiki/Secure_Shell)).

 In the Base Distributed library, there exist _syntactic_ equivalents for `@threads` and `@spawn`: `@distributed` and `@spawnat`, respectively.